cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 layout: post
 title: Integrating Random Functions on a Cluster with Temporal
 excerpt_separator: <!--more-->
-image: TODO
+image: /assets/media/integration/cluster.gif
 description: Using Temporal as a workflow manager to generate and integrate functions with Sympy across multiple computers.
 ---

 In 2020, I read Lample and Charton's [Deep Learning for Symbolic Mathematics](https://arxiv.org/pdf/1912.01412).
 I had graduated with a math degree less than two years before, and was interested in applying neural networks to math.
 Specifically, I was interested in the search for [Lyapunov functions](https://en.wikipedia.org/wiki/Lyapunov_function), since I had embarked on a lengthy search for one during my undergraduate research.
-Finding Lyapunov functions is closely related to finding integrals, and the two share a tantalizing property - they are easy to verify but hard to compute.
+Finding Lyapunov functions is closely related to finding integrals, and the two share a tantalizing property: they are easy to verify, but hard to compute.
 I tried to reproduce some of Lample and Charton's work on my own, but I wasn't a great programmer and I got distracted with my day job; I spent over 260 days at sea in 2020.

 Last weekend I decided to give it another shot.
 I've changed a lot since 2020, and now programming _is_ my day job.
 I found it easier this time, but I chose to write here about the parts I found hard, and what surprised me about this project.
 <!--more-->